mattcroat/joy-of-code/posts/sveltekit-data-flow/sveltekit-data-flow.md

 A standalone API endpoint named `+server.ts` can return **anything** and can be used by multiple routes.
 You can export `GET`, `POST`, `PUT`, `PATCH`, `DELETE` functions that map to the same [HTTP request methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).

-> 🐿️ If you need to send data from the browser to the server use [SvelteKit form actions](https://learn.svelte.dev/tutorial/the-form-element).
+> 🐿️ If you need to send data from the browser to the server it's easier to use [SvelteKit form actions](https://learn.svelte.dev/tutorial/the-form-element).

 | File       | Responsibility          |
 | ---------- | ----------------------- |